Street furniture

 Street furniture can reflect local culture or famous aspects of where they are located, as here at Lyme Regis, where the ammonite-design streetlamps reflect the town's location on the Jurassic Coast, a World Heritage site.

 Street furniture is a collective term for objects and pieces of equipment installed along streets and roads for various purposes, such as benches, post boxes, streetlamps and traffic signs.

 Description and use

-Street furniture is a collective term used in the United States, United Kingdom, Australia, and Canada.
+Street furniture is a collective term used in the United States, United Kingdom, Australia, Canada, and Ireland.
 It refers to objects and pieces of equipment installed along streets and roads for various purposes.
 The design and placement of furniture should take into account aesthetics, visual identity, function, pedestrian mobility and road safety.
 For example, street furniture can be positioned to control overspill parking in addition to its primary purpose; for example a bench and a number of bollards may be used to block access to a sidewalk or verges for vehicles.

 A parkour practitioner vaults over a rail.

 Street furniture is used unofficially as sports equipment for skateboarding, parkour and street workout.